Myrmecoman/Unity-GPU-Vegetation-Instancer-HDRP_URP/README.md

 ## In the futur

-GPU objects culling still needs optimisations.
+GPU objects culling still needs optimisations as GetData() waits for too long.
+We should use a compute shader although it will work on 1 thread.
 Support large objects with colliders ?